gboeing/ppd534/assignments/reading-responses/readme.md

 ## Instructions

-These exercises are designed to help you reflect critically on the weekly reading material and come to class prepared to discuss.
+These exercises ask you to reflect critically on the weekly reading material and come to class prepared to discuss.
 Each reading response should be submitted as a PDF file, 1 page long, single-spaced, composed in 12-point Times New Roman font.
 Submit it via Blackboard by 23:59 the day before class.

 The reading responses will be graded according to the following criteria:

   - Did you make it clear you read and understood the week's assigned reading material
   - Did you reflect critically and creatively on the reading material in your own words
-  - Did you succinctly and directly respond to the prompt without repetition, filler, or fluff
+  - Did you succinctly and directly respond to the entire prompt without repetition, filler, or fluff
   - Did you follow the formatting and submission instructions

 ## Prompts